-The proposed project area focuses on Pond 6 and Pond 8, referred to herein as the "Mill Ponds" (Figure 2).
-This is an eight-acre area in the central portion of the Mill Site comprised of two ponds, dam, crib wall, spillway, beach berm, wetlands, and drainage catch.
+Currently, the proposed project area focuses on Pond 6 and Pond 8, which is an eight-acre area in the central portion of the Mill Site comprised of two ponds, dam, crib wall, spillway, beach berm, wetlands, and drainage catch.
 Water from the Mill Pond flows through the site, out over a dam, across the beach, and into the Pacific Ocean.
 The crib wall near the spillway has deteriorated due to erosion, age and the original construction techniques.
 The north wall of the pond has also deteriorated due to the passage of time.
 In 2014, Georgia Pacific completed an interim dam maintenance project, which included repairs to the Dam Spillway and the Crib Wall.
 Other notable facts related to the Mill Ponds include: